-AT&T provides a diverse selection of goods and services that differ by sector and functions in three reportable industry segments.
+AT&T provides a diverse selection of goods and services that differ by sector and function in three reportable industry segments.
 These industry segments comprise AT&T’s units.

 AT&T Communications: AT&T Communications provides mobile, broadband, video, and other communications services to U.S.-based consumers and over a million companies globally — from the smallest business to nearly all the Fortune 1000 companies.
 The Communications segment provides companies and customers with a wide variety of packaged goods.
 AT& T Mobility offers cellular networks and hardware, while Video provides subscription services and promotes multi-platform advertisement content.
 Additionally, Broadband provides network and legacy mobile network access and Business Wireline provides specialized IP-based facilities along with speech and communication services.

 WarnerMedia: WarnerMedia is a leading media and entertainment company that creates and distributes premium and popular content from a diverse array of talented storytellers and journalists to global audiences through its consumer brands.
 The WarnerMedia division creates, publishes, and distributes feature films, tv shows, video games, as well as other material in a variety of personal and interactive forms.
 It comprises Turner, which runs multichannel basic TV networks and digital assets and sells advertisements; Home Box Office, which provides premium pay-TV as well as the HBO Max subscription platform and worldwide streaming; and Viacom, which manages omnichannel basic Television networks and digital properties and sells advertisement.
 WarnerMedia also comprises Warner Bros., which manufactures, distributes, and licenses television programming and feature films, as well as distributes other home media and gaming items

 AT&T Latin America: AT&T Latin America offers mobile services to people and businesses in Mexico and digital entertainment services in South America and the Caribbean.
 The platform’s Vrio unit provides video services to residential users in Latin America and the Caribbean through satellite and streaming technology.
 Its Mexico unit provides cellular access and facilities to Mexican clients.